-Watch this video to hear family child care providers and administrators describe their role in ensuring children with disabilities and special needs receive appropriate care and how to support families through the journey of caring for these exceptional children.
+Watch this video to hear family child care providers and administrators describe their role in ensuring children with dis/abilities receive appropriate care and how to support families through the journey of caring for these exceptional children.

 There is a lot you can do to show that you value the families of the children in your program.
 Consider the following guidelines that reflect family-centered practice, and then think about how you can use these guidelines in your work with children and families: